Neutron and muon-induced background studies for the AMoRE double-beta decay experiment: Cosmic muon and muon-induced background

 \subsubsection{Shielding configurations and muon veto system}

-There are three main sources of backgrounds in the cavern: muons, muon-induced neutrons, and gamma rays.
+There are three main sources of backgrounds, found from the brute-force muon simulation, in the cavern: muons, neutrons, and gamma rays.
 The neutrons and gamma rays are produced by the muons traversing through the rock, as described in the previous Sections.
 In order to reject the muons and muon-induced backgrounds from the rock surface, we consider the shield layer around the detector.
 However, neutrons and gamma rays can also be produced by muon interactions with the shielding materials, as well as with the detector components.
 Thus, we install a Muon Veto system in addition to the shielding materials.

 In this study, we considered two different shielding configurations as shown in Fig.~\ref{shieldings}: a 30-cm-thick lead shield ((a), configuration 1) and a 3-meter-thick water shield ((b), configuration 2).
 In the simulation, we installed 5-cm-thick plastic scintillator outside the lead shield as a Muon Veto system for configuration 1.
 For configuration 2, we can measure the energy deposited in the water by using photomultiplier Tubes (PMTs) installed in the water tank.
 Using the veto system, we can tag muon events that deposit at least as much energy as a minimum energy threshold, and reject all the backgrounds induced by the muon, as muon-tagged events.
+We applied the energy threshold of 7.5~MeV to the scintillating veto system in shielding configuration 1 and 500~MeV in configuration 2.
+In water shielding configuration the energy threshold was changed in terms of the shield thickness.
+500~MeV is corresponding to the energy threshold of 3-meter-thick water shield.

-We tested the shielding effects by comparing the neutron and gamma energy spectra at the following boundaries: between the cavern and the plastic scintillator (B1), between the plastic scintillator and the lead (B2), and between the lead/water shields and the air (B3).
+We tested the shielding effects by comparing the neutron and gamma energy spectra, produced by muon interaction with rock, at the following boundaries: between the cavern and the plastic scintillator (B1), between the plastic scintillator and the lead (B2), and between the lead/water shields and the air (B3).
 Fig.~\ref{energyatleadsurface} shows the neutron and gamma energy spectra at the boundaries B1, B2, and B3 with configuration 1.
 The black, red, and green colors represent the neutron/gamma energy spectra at B1, B2, and B3, respectively.
 In the simulation, we included a steel skeleton that supports the veto system and the shield layers, affecting the spectrum at B1.